stefanov-sm/pg_services/README.md

 ```
 The service definition comprises of the parameterized sql query in a text file and a service manifest file called `<service_name>.config.json` that references the sql file.
 One sql file may be referred to by more than one manifest.
 The following response modes are supported:

- - returning the entire query rowset as a JSON array of objects
+ - returning the entire query resultset as a JSON array of objects
  - returning a single row as a JSON object
  - returning a single value as is
  - returning no result (null)